adbar/htmldate/docs/evaluation.rst

 Additional data for new pages in English collected by the `Data Culture Group <https://dataculturegroup.org>`_ at Northeastern University.

+The discussion below refers to the most recent run (top table), measured against a reviewed version of the publication-date labels.

 Precision describes if the dates given as output are correct: *goose3* fares well precision-wise but it fails to extract dates in a large majority of cases (poor recall).
 The difference in accuracy between *date_guesser* and *newspaper* is consistent with tests described on the `website of the former <https://github.com/mitmedialab/date_guesser>`_.